 - Dosage: Harmful effects might arise when certain essential oils get used in the wrong doses or too high of a concentration.
 Remember, oils are highly concentrated and potent, so there is no need to use a lot of them.
 While one drop of a certain essential oil might not cause you problems or harms, an excessive dosage might.
 Always choose a conservatively low dosage to air on the safe side.
 This usually means just a few drops in your diffuser, and a few drops mixed into a massage oil only for example.

 - Purity: Look for essential oil labeling that has language indicating 100% oil purity.
 You do not want any oils that have been altered by adding synthetic chemicals or other, similar smelling additives.
-Then, always dilute your essential oils with a carrier oil to be safe before applying them to your skin.
-In a diffuser, the diluting happens with the water, so do not add carrier oils to your diffuser!

 - Application method: Some essential oils may be safe when applied in one way, but not when used in a different way.
 For example, Thyme, oregano, clove and cinnamon bark oils are considered safe if used via inhalation, and yet may be irritating if applied to the skin, even mixed with carrier oils and in concentrations as low as 3-5%.
 As another example, several of the citrus oils (lemon, lime, bergamot, or orange) can cause severe burns or skin cancer (phototoxicity) if there is exposure to natural sunlight or sun-bed radiation following an application of the oil to your skin – but this would not result from inhaling the same oils.